SEG2105BC-uOttawa/seg2105f23-project-project_grp_5/README.md

 This deliverable focuses on implementing the club owner functionalities.
 The Club owner is able to complete club profile and create events that the admin had predefined in the last deliverable.

+Description of deliverable 4:

+Our team successfully implemented the participant-related functionality in the Cycling Event Finder App.
+This deliverable focuses on the participants to search for cycling clubs, types of events or specific events.
+The application should be displaying a list of cycling clubs organizing the desired events at the end if all works correctly.